PowERP-cloud/l10n-italy/account_fiscal_year_plus/readme/DESCRIPTION.rst

 This is totally refactored compared to 11 version, because odoo 12 introduced `account.fiscal.year` object.
 See https://github.com/OCA/account-financial-tools/pull/706

+WARNING: This module was born to replace account_fiscal_year in account-financial_tools OCA repository.

 .. $else
 This module extends date.range.type to add fiscal_year flag.